sofiapag/python-data-collection/solution.md

 Typically, adding new columns to a table or adding new fields to an API response is not a breaking change.
 Deleting columns, changing the type or nullability of the column could be a breaking changing.

 It is important to utilize migration instead of create all tables in production.
-With migration, each mutation to the database schema is recorded and we can upgrade or downgrade migration in case of critical failure.
+With migration, each mutation to the database schema is recorded and we can upgrade migration in case of adding new features or downgrade migration in case of critical failure.

 Alembic is a popular SQL migration tool for FastAPI and SQLAlchemy which are used in this project.